 Sue’s passion is to continue to explore the richness and fullness of the Gospel and to come alongside individuals who hunger after more in their walk with God.
 She presently serves on the speaking team at the church while engaging in countless conversations with the members of this Fellowship, which she has been doing for nearly 35 years.
 As her friend and former pastor says of her, “Sue is a gracious and compassionate listener.
 I trust my soul with her as she listens for God on my behalf and on behalf of others.
 There is something incredibly disarming about Sue that invites others to open their hearts to God amidst the struggles of life.”Sue is married to Tim and they are the parents of three adult children (four, if you count their beloved daughter-in-law).
 She enjoys music and conversation with friends, reading, nature and a good hot beverage alone or with others.

 Richard enjoys growing bonsai trees, walking in New Zealand’s beautiful outdoors with his wife and his three grown children and three grandchildren.
 But his great love is noticing the stirring of God’s Spirit in the midst of a person’s struggle or pressing questions, and exploring the possibilities for the kind of connection with God that can grow into transformation and trust.
-People have said he is spacious, real and that he helped them dare to connect with places they’d been afraid to go, where they found restoration and God’s Presence.
+People have said he helped them connect with God and find His restoration and Presence.

 Veisa Staton lives in Warsaw, Indiana with her husband.
 She is a registered nurse by trade, though recently retired.
 Veisa was introduced to Larry Crabb’s teaching as a college student and it has impacted her journey with God significantly.
 She has served God’s people in her church over the past 30 years.
 Throughout those years she has served as an elder, member of the speaking team, Sunday school teacher, bible study leader and worship leader.
 She has offered a listening ear both in small group settings and individually, providing a safe context for people to genuinely wrestle with their faith.